NexTier Oilfield Solutions Inc. (NYSE:NEX) Expected to Announce Quarterly Sales of $294.34 Million

-Wall Street brokerages expect NexTier Oilfield Solutions Inc. (NYSE:NEX) to post sales of $294.34 million for the current quarter, Zacks Investment Research reports.
-Five analysts have issued estimates for NexTier Oilfield Solutions’ earnings, with the highest sales estimate coming in at $312.30 million and the lowest estimate coming in at $285.58 million.
-NexTier Oilfield Solutions reported sales of $196.23 million during the same quarter last year, which indicates a positive year-over-year growth rate of 50%.
-The business is scheduled to issue its next quarterly earnings report on Monday, August 2nd.
+Wall Street brokerages forecast that NexTier Oilfield Solutions Inc. (NYSE:NEX) will announce $294.34 million in sales for the current quarter, Zacks reports.
+Five analysts have made estimates for NexTier Oilfield Solutions’ earnings, with estimates ranging from $285.58 million to $312.30 million.
+NexTier Oilfield Solutions posted sales of $196.23 million in the same quarter last year, which suggests a positive year over year growth rate of 50%.
+The firm is scheduled to announce its next quarterly earnings report on Monday, August 2nd.

-According to Zacks, analysts expect that NexTier Oilfield Solutions will report full-year sales of $1.18 billion for the current year, with estimates ranging from $1.15 billion to $1.27 billion.
-For the next year, analysts anticipate that the firm will post sales of $1.49 billion, with estimates ranging from $1.30 billion to $1.73 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow NexTier Oilfield Solutions.
+On average, analysts expect that NexTier Oilfield Solutions will report full year sales of $1.18 billion for the current financial year, with estimates ranging from $1.15 billion to $1.27 billion.
+For the next fiscal year, analysts forecast that the firm will report sales of $1.49 billion, with estimates ranging from $1.30 billion to $1.73 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow NexTier Oilfield Solutions.

-NexTier Oilfield Solutions (NYSE:NEX) last announced its earnings results on Tuesday, May 4th.
-The company reported ($0.23) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.30) by $0.07.
-The business had revenue of $228.40 million for the quarter, compared to analysts’ expectations of $234.71 million.
-NexTier Oilfield Solutions had a negative return on equity of 48.49% and a negative net margin of 41.03%.
-The firm’s revenue was down 63.6% on a year-over-year basis.
+NexTier Oilfield Solutions (NYSE:NEX) last announced its quarterly earnings data on Tuesday, May 4th.
+The company reported ($0.23) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.30) by $0.07.
+NexTier Oilfield Solutions had a negative net margin of 41.03% and a negative return on equity of 48.49%.
+The business had revenue of $228.40 million for the quarter, compared to analyst estimates of $234.71 million.
 During the same period in the prior year, the business posted ($0.09) earnings per share.
+NexTier Oilfield Solutions’s revenue was down 63.6% compared to the same quarter last year.

+A number of institutional investors have recently added to or reduced their stakes in NEX.
+Boston Partners bought a new position in NexTier Oilfield Solutions in the fourth quarter valued at $1,127,000.
+Aperio Group LLC grew its position in shares of NexTier Oilfield Solutions by 85.4% in the 4th quarter.
+Aperio Group LLC now owns 147,021 shares of the company’s stock valued at $506,000 after acquiring an additional 67,739 shares during the period.
+BlackRock Inc. grew its position in shares of NexTier Oilfield Solutions by 1.3% in the 4th quarter.
+BlackRock Inc. now owns 11,996,662 shares of the company’s stock valued at $41,268,000 after acquiring an additional 159,619 shares during the period.
+Russell Investments Group Ltd. grew its position in shares of NexTier Oilfield Solutions by 947.5% in the 4th quarter.
+Russell Investments Group Ltd. now owns 1,436,241 shares of the company’s stock valued at $4,938,000 after acquiring an additional 1,299,124 shares during the period.
+Finally, ProShare Advisors LLC grew its position in shares of NexTier Oilfield Solutions by 80.7% in the 4th quarter.
+ProShare Advisors LLC now owns 35,849 shares of the company’s stock valued at $123,000 after acquiring an additional 16,011 shares during the period.
+83.36% of the stock is owned by institutional investors and hedge funds.

 NexTier Oilfield Solutions Company Profile